tmart234/tmart234.github.io/_posts/2022-04-08-cyber-risk.md

 Let's start we the fact that we are using CIA as a means to gauge impact.
 The lack of granularity in just high, medium, and low metrics can present a challenge for achieving accurate CIA values.

-Next, the fact that every company has different operating factors, and maturity levels, and their own interpretations can lead to a different risk environment at the orginizational level.
+Next, the fact that every company has different operating factors, and maturity levels, and their own interpretations can lead to a different risk environment at the organizational level.

 Now let's look at the CVSS Environmental formula to see how Security Requirements are used:
 ** 1 - [ (1 - ConfidentialityRequirement × ModifiedConfidentiality) × (1 - IntegrityRequirement × ModifiedIntegrity) × (1 - AvailabilityRequirement × ModifiedAvailability) ]**

 Unfortunately, with Security Requirements are only gauging impact at the asset level, we have no context of vendor or regulatory risk levels.
-If the vendor only designs class 3 implants, it would probably have a high orginizational and regulatory risk.
+If the vendor only designs class 3 implants, it would probably have a high organizational and regulatory risk.
 If regulatory had strict requirements, this would be high regulatory risk.
 Ultimately this is NOT the vendors decision.

-On top of all that, we also lack ways to determine Security Requrements based on Threat Actor Risk in a given environment.
+On top of all that, we also lack ways to determine Security Requirements based on Threat Actor Risk in a given environment.

 So perhaps we can say an asset's individual impact is something like: